nitheshk/mintflow/docs/readmeMD/ApexTriggerFramework.md

 > This project is meant to demonstrate an Apex Trigger Framework which is built with the following goals in mind:

-- Single Trigger per sObject
+- Single Trigger per SObject

 - Logic-less Triggers